spm/spm-docs/docs/manual/auditory/auditory.md

 - Highlight "Deformation Field", select the `y_sM00223_002.nii` file that you created in the previous section, press "Done".

-- Highlight "Images to Write", select the bias-corrected structural eg.
+- Highlight "Images to Write", select the intensity nonuniformity corrected structural eg.
   `msM00223_002.nii`, press "Done".

 - Open "Writing Options", select voxel sizes and change the default \[2